-About twenty minutes after these bacteria have fed on the sugar in your food, they release an acidic substance that can be very harmful for your teeth if not removed.
+About twenty minutes after these bacteria have fed on the sugar in your food, they release an acidic substance that can be very harmful to your teeth if not removed.

 Step 4: The acids wear down your dental enamel.

-Acids that reside on your teeth naturally begin to wearing away your dental enamel—the white, outermost layer of your teeth.
-This aci creates tiny little openings in the enamel.
+Acids that reside on your teeth naturally begin to wear away your dental enamel—the white, outermost layer of your teeth.
+This acid creates tiny little openings in the enamel.
 This is the first stage of a cavity.